yakloinsteak/morris-site/figures.md

 In first half, Circling takes two double steps, each cross takes 1 double step

-In second half, the "circling" part adjusted a bit: first corners cutting in early and second corners going wide.
+In second half, the "circling" part is adjusted a bit: first corners cutting in early and second corners going wide.
 First corners are pretty much back to place by end of second double step, and their trajectory is a narrow oval.
 Second corners cross right after first corners (during the second double step).
 If done correctly, there is a moment where all four are lined up along the first diagonal.
 (In fact, there might be 2 such moments, first with first corners on the "inside" of the diagonal line and then again with the second corners on the "inside".)

 Variations: